eArmada8/kuro_mdl_tool/README.md

 `-h, --help`
 Shows help message.

+`-c, --change_compression`
+By default, the import script will detect if the current (pre-import) mdl file has CLE zstandard compression applied, and will compress the new file only if the current file is compressed.
+Using this option will force the script to change the compression (*e.g.* it will change the output from compressed to non-compressed, or from non-compressed to compressed).

 `-f {1,2}, --force_version {1,2}`
 This option will tell the importer to force compile the MDL at a specific Kuro version.
 At this time, it only supports downgrading Kuro 2 MDLs to Kuro 1.
 Hopefully in the future we will know enough about the new version to allow upgrading as well.

-`-u, --uncompressed`
-Do not apply zstandard compression.
-Not really needed as both Kuro 1 and 2 support compressed MDLs.
+Of note, when missing / invalid submeshes are detected, K1 behavior is to completely remove the entry from the MDL (needed for NISA Kuro 1), and K2 behavior is to insert a dummy (invisible) submesh (needed for CLE Kuro 2).

 **Adding and deleting meshes**